urbit/urbit.org/content/grant-submission-guide.md

 - Milestones:
   - Specific deliverables
   - Expected delivery dates
-  - Expected compensation in USD
+  - Requested compensation in USD

 For some good examples, take a look at these proposals to see the level of detail we are looking for: